A discussion about violin reduction: geometric analysis of contour lines and channel of minima: Discussion on the Plane of Symmetry

 Interestingly, the instruments with the largest angle between the sound board and back are not the ones with the greatest angle between the plane of symmetry and the horizontal plane.
 For example, instruments 2853 and 2875, which have the largest angle between the sound board and the back (remember that they are twisted), are not the least well aligned with the initial PCA.
 On the other hand, we note that 2005.023, which is the least well aligned with the initial PCA, has a sound board and a back that are relatively well aligned. \\

-Finally, the angles between the sound board and the horizontal plane (Figure \ref{fig:Angles}, blue, bottom-left), and between the back and the horizontal plane (Figure \ref{fig:Angles}, green, bottom-right) are given as a complement of information.
+Finally, the angles between the sound board and the horizontal plane (Fig. \ref{fig:Angles}, blue, bottom-left), and between the back and the horizontal plane (Fig. \ref{fig:Angles}, green, bottom-right) are given as a complement of information.